 4. Take gentle exercise

 Taking a relaxing walk after meals is a good idea, but don’t do anything too strenuous for around an hour after eating.
-Also, learning relaxation techniques including yoga or even meditation can be helpful if stress is a possible cause of your heartburn.
+Also, learning relaxation techniques such as yoga or meditation can be helpful if stress is a possible cause of your heartburn.

 5. Change lifestyle factors

-Habits such as smoking, drinking excessive alcohol and obesity can all worsen symptoms of heartburn.
+Habits such as smoking, excessive alcohol and obesity can worsen symptoms of heartburn.
 Cutting down or giving up smoking completely is obviously the healthiest option and it’s certainly worthwhile limiting alcoholic intake.
 Being overweight may worsen heartburn symptoms, even more so if meals are particularly fatty.
-If you're stressed while eating, this can have a negative effect on your digestion leading to heartburn later on.
-Try to eat in a calm atmosphere and or wait until a suitable time when you can eat mindfully without disruption.
+If you're stressed while eating, this can have a negative effect on your digestion, leading to heartburn later on.
+Try eating in a calm atmosphere or wait until a suitable time when you can eat mindfully without disruption.

 6. Change your bedtime routine

 Many people suffer from heartburn during the evening or when they go to bed.
-Ideally, avoid lying down for at least two hours after having your evening meal to allow your meal time to digest properly.
-Also, lying down flat is more likely to encourage acid reflux.
+Ideally, avoid lying down for at least two hours after having your evening meal to allow sufficient time for digestion.
+Additionally, lying down flat is more likely to encourage acid reflux.
 As such, many heartburn sufferers find that propping themselves up higher on a couple of pillows or even elevating the top of the bed on a couple of bricks can help discourage heartburn.